Querying the Service

 Using the REST API

-The REST API is designed to support Cafe Variome V3 functionalities, including the frontend auto completion and backend searching functions.
+The REST API is designed to support Cafe Variome V3 functionalities, including the frontend auto-completion and backend searching functions.
 The implemented features are:

 Auto Completion